 If you purchased or leased a Ford or Lincoln vehicle equipped with MFT from an Authorized Ford or Lincoln Dealer in one of these states before August 9, 2013, you may be a member of the classes:

 - North Carolina

 How do I Participate in the Settlement?

 You have to decide whether to stay in the Classes (and file a claim or potentially receive a unilateral payment), ask to be excluded, or object to the Settlement.
-You have until September 20, 2019, to exclude yourself.
-You may still file a claim form if you object to the Settlement.
+You had until September 20, 2019, to exclude yourself.
+You could have still filed a claim form if you objected to the Settlement.